 The construction and maintenance of roadways can cause significant impacts on nearby waterbodies and the surrounding watershed.
 Soil erosion during construction can cause sedimentation in waterbodies that decrease wildlife habitat and contribute to the overall eutrophication of the waterbody.
-These impacts can also continue post-construction if the road corridor has not been properly graded and re-seeded.
+These impacts can also continue post-construction if the road corridor has not been properly graded and stablilized.
 Once the roadway is constructed, the impermeable surface of the pavement collects contaminants such as soil, oil, grease, and litter, which is then carried to local waterbodies during storm events.

 Road maintenance can also cause negative impacts to water quality.
 Salt and sand are commonly deployed during the winter months to improve driving conditions; this can affect the quality of adjacent soils and water bodies.
+The Adirondack Road Salt Reduction Task Force Assessment and Recommendations report4, released in 2023, contains recommendations and best practices which may apply to much of the A/GFTC region.